 But really, our stories began way before that.
 The only reason I, Star, was teaching that class was because I’d moved to the U.S. from the U.K. several years before as my then-spouse’s financial dependent.
 I could only come with him if I agreed to give up teaching and not earn a bean.“What will this visa do to my career?”
 I asked myself.
 “How will I live without a social security number?”

 Still, I agreed to the adventure.
 So, in a new country, with no career to swallow me and a marriage that wasn’t working, I threw myself into stories.
 Wow, did I learn!
 I took writing class upon writing class, read book upon book, joined writing groups, even won a couple of contests.

 A few years in, writing had changed me.
 I’d had lots of stories and articles published, and had started teaching the classes I’d once taken—for class credit, at first.
 By the time I met Jake, I’d received a green card and was an editor at Narrative Magazine, where I promoted my team’s stories and sat on finalist panels.
+I'd developed a brand of writing coaching sessions called "Boosts," and was teachiing numerous writing classes at Grub Street.
 Under a pen name, I’d had a novel accepted by Harper Collins and had a column in a local magazine.
-I’d come out as queer, and was no longer with my ex.
+I’d come out as queer and was no longer with my ex.